ReactionMechanismGenerator/RMG-Py/documentation/source/users/cantherm/input.rst

 If a model chemistry other than the ones in the above table is used, then the user should supply the corresponding atomic energies (using ``atomEnergies``) to get meaningful results.
 Bond corrections would not be applied in this case.

+If a model chemistry or atomic energies are not available, then a kinetics job can still be run by setting ``useAtomCorrections`` to ``False``, in which case Cantherm will not raise an error for unknown elements.
+The user should be aware that the resulting energies and thermodynamic quantities in the output file will not be meaningful, but kinetics and equilibrium constants will still be correct.

 Frequency Scale Factor
 ======================